Grade retention

-An alternative to grade retention due to failure is a policy of social promotion, with the idea that staying within their same age group is important.
-Social promotion is the obligatory advancement of all students regardless of achievements and absences.
-Social promotion is used more in countries which use tracking to group students according to academic ability.
-Some academic scholars believe that underperformance must be addressed with intensive remedial help, such as summer school or after-school programs in contrast to failing and retaining the student.

-In most countries, retention rates are currently decreasing.
-In the United States, grade retention can be used in kindergarten through to twelfth grade; however, students in grades seven through twelve are usually only retained in the specific failed subject due to each subject having its own specific classroom rather than staying in one classroom with all subjects taught for the entire school day as it is in grades kindergarten through sixth grade.
-For example, in grades seven through to twelve, a student can be promoted in a math class but retained in a language class.
-Some elementary school grades (kindergarten or 1st grade to 5th or 6th grade) are confined to one room for the whole day, being taught all subjects in the same classroom usually by one teacher with the exception of art and gymnastics conducted in the art room and the gymnasium respectively.
-In these grades, the student must generally fail or score well below the accepted level in most or all areas within the entire curriculum to be retained.
-The student will then again repeat the entire school year within a single classroom and repeating the same subject matter as the previous year.
+In the United States of America, grade retention can be used in kindergarten through to third grade; however, students in high school are usually only retained in the specific failed subject.
+For example, a student can be promoted in a math class but retained in an English class.
+Most elementary school grades (kindergarten through 5th grade) are taught all subjects in one classroom for the whole day, with exceptions in art and athletics.
+In these grades, the student who fails or scores below the accepted level in most or all subjects is to be considered for retention.
+If ultimately retained, the student will then repeat the entire school year's curriculum.

 Where it is permitted, grade retention is most common among at-risk students in early elementary school.
-At-risk students with intellectual disabilities are only retained when parents and school officials agree to do so.
+At-risk students with intellectual disabilities are only intended to be retained when parents and school officials agree to do so.
 Children who are relatively young in their age cohort are four times more likely to be retained.

+Mandatory grade retention of third-grade students who struggle in reading has been a critical part of the Mississippi Miracle, which has seen several low-performing states soar in the national rankings as their students demonstrate increased confidence and capabilities in both reading and mathematics.